Frida Escobedo: Education and career

 In 2019, Escabado sourced rammed earth from the Mixteca region of Oaxaca, Mexico for the bricks in her design of Aesop's Park Slope, Brooklyn location.
 “It has a completely different texture and tone [than Brooklyn brick].
 It's really special," says Escobedo.
 Her team arranged the bricks in stacks with opposing diagonal rows creating a grid that just out into the store.
 Escabado studied Anni Albers' patterns and drawing to aid in the design of this grid.
-The storefront is a 19th century building at the corner of Fifth Avenue and President Street and had formerly been a veterinarian clinic that specialized in cats.
+The storefront is a 19th-century building at the corner of Fifth Avenue and President Street and had formerly been a veterinarian clinic that specialized in cats.
 The Park Slope location is her seventh collaboration with Aesop.

 In 2022, Escobedo was selected to renovate the Oscar L. Tang and H.M.
 Agnes Hsu-Tang Wing of the Metropolitan Museum of Art.
 Metropolitan Museum of Art director Max Hollein said "Frida Escobedo is an outstanding architect of our time.
 In her practice, she wields architecture as a way to create powerful spatial and communal experiences, and she has shown dexterity and sensitivity in her elegant use of material while bringing sincere attention to today’s socioeconomic and ecological issues.
 Already through her partnership, Frida has demonstrated her vision to create enthralling galleries that will challenge the embedded hierarchies of our history and chart a more accessible trajectory for the new wing."
 Escobedo is the first woman to design a wing at The Met.

 With each new project, Escobado delves into multiple references before producing the proposed artwork.
 In the early stages of the circular construction System_01 built for the exhibition Open House in Geneva, for example, she mentioned the archeological sites of Stonehenge in England and Nabta Playa in Upper Egypt with their megalithic monuments arranged in a circle, but also the tepees of the Great Plains Indians and the huts of lake-dwellers as we have long imagined them on the shores of Swiss lakes.
 Louise Bourgeois’s drawings of spiderwebs are just as much a part of the architect’s references as Archimedes’ treatise Measurement of a Circle.
 The three cylindrical wooden elements are differently proportioned in terms of their circumference and height, designed according to mathematical relationships, and largely open, like 360° viewpoints on the park.
 They form spaces that the public is invited to take over and use.
-Escobado defends the idea that an architectural design is always brought to completion by the way it is inhabited.
+Escobedo defends the idea that an architectural design is always brought to completion by the way it is inhabited.